Oklahoma State Highway 66: Lincoln and Creek Counties

 On the west side of Lincoln County, SH-66 produces a business loop to Wellston, SH-66B (below).
 Just beyond this junction, SH-66 serves as the northern terminus of SH-102.
 The highway continues east, meeting up again with SH-66B on the east side of Wellston.
 Near this junction, SH-66 has an interchange with the Turner Turnpike (still carrying I-44).
 The route continues to parallel the turnpike as it comes to an intersection with US-177.
 East of this junction, SH-66 passes through the town of Warwick, where it crosses the Deep Fork of the Canadian River.

 On the southwest side of Chandler, the county seat of Lincoln County, the route is joined by SH-18.
 The two routes turn north, passing through the core of the downtown area.
 On the north side of downtown, SH-66 splits off to the east.
 7 mi east of Chandler, the highway passes through the town of Davenport.
 The route next encounters Stroud, where SH-66 intersects State Highway 99 and US-377, which may serve as the northern terminus of US-377.

 East of Stroud, SH-66 passes into Creek County.
 The highway passes through the town of Depew 10 mi northeast of Stroud.
 The route next passes through Bristow, where it has a brief concurrency with SH-16 and begins a more lengthy one with SH-48.
 SH-48/66 exit Bristow to the north, with an interchange where they cross the Turner Turnpike.
 Near unincorporated Bellvue, SH-66 splits away from SH-48 and turns back to the northeast.
-The highway crosses the Turner Turnpike again (with no interchange this time), then runs through Kellyville.
+The highway crosses the Turner Turnpike again, then runs through Kellyville.
 4 mi northeast of Kellyville, the highway begins a concurrency with SH-33.
 SH-33 and SH-66 will remain signed together as they enter the Tulsa metropolitan area.